matfish2/craft-optimum/README.md

 2. Caching is disabled on the testable page (e.g Blitz), as plugin decides in real-time which variant to serve.
 3. GTM is installed on the page (type `gtag` in the console to verify).
 4. If you edit an existing experiment (It is recommended not to do so once it has gone live), you need to delete the template cache, so it will recompile with the fresh details.

 ### Caveats

-- Note that the code inside the `optimum` tag is scoped.
-So variables defined inside the tag block containing the original variation (or in the variant templates) will not be available externally.
+- Code inside the `optimum` tag is scoped.
+Variables defined inside the block containing the original variation (or in the variant templates) will not be available externally.

 ### Local Development
 When developing locally you are likely not going to have `gtag` installed, which will result in the following console error: